-Saint Therese Carmelite School was founded in 1926 and has traditionally served students in Kindergarten through eighth grade.
-Deeply rooted in Carmelite spirituality, Saint Therese Carmelite School, united with our parents who are the primary educators of their children, seeks to form students in faith, academics, and virtue through a Classical education.
+Founded in 1926 and deeply rooted in Carmelite spirituality and Roman Catholic Tradition, Saint Therese Carmelite School, united with parents who are the primary educators of their children, seeks to form students in faith, academics, and virtue through a Classical education.

 Saint Therese Carmelite School is first and foremost a Catholic school.
 We cultivate Catholic values and spiritual formation of the school community through daily prayer, weekly school Masses, recitation of the Rosary, praying the Stations of the Cross, May Crowning, and the sacraments.
 Carmelite spirituality is fostered through the teaching and example of the Carmelite friars and sisters.
 Every classroom has a Carmelite patron saint.
 We entrust our school to our Loving Savior, His Blessed Mother, our patroness Saint Therese of Lisieux and all Carmelite saints.
 By teaching our students to imitate the virtues and lives of the saints, we aim to form students who fulfill their destiny of becoming saints.